ecolab-nus/loom-dataflow/README.md

 - The single-stage alloc/copy explorer accepts `--analysis-only` with the same effect.

 ### Pass reference (purpose, limitations, implementation)

+- Constant deduplication and cleanup (`loom-const-cleanup`)
+  - Purpose: Deduplicate `arith.constant` and `arith.constant_index` operations by value and type, remove unused constants, and fold constant operands into `affine.apply` operations to simplify IR.
+  - Limitations: Only handles constants that are directly unused or can be folded into affine operations.
+Does not perform cross-function constant sharing.
+  - Implementation: `lib/passes/triton-shared/const_dedup_cleanup.{h,cpp}`.
+This pass is automatically run after each major transformation in the pipeline.

 - Affinize Triton-shared indices (`loom-triton-shared-affinize`)
   - Purpose: Rewrite arithmetic index expressions into `affine.apply`, convert eligible loads/stores to affine form, and express `memref.reinterpret_cast` offsets via affine maps.
 Treats trailing grid/thread arguments as dims/symbols to expose GPU-style indexing to affine.
+Promotes 32-bit integer ABI args to `index` type where needed.
   - Limitations: Conservative—only provably affine expressions are converted.
 Assumes the last 6 function arguments encode grid sizes/indices; nonconforming kernels are left unchanged.
 Some `memref` ops remain non-affine if indices are not proven affine.
+Signed division is not converted to affine (to avoid trunc-vs-floor mismatch).
   - Implementation: See `lib/passes/triton-shared/triton_shared_affinize.{h,cpp}`; pass argument is `loom-triton-shared-affinize`.
+CLI: `build/tool/triton-shared/single_stage/affinize`.

 - Grid-to-parallel (`loom-triton-shared-grid-to-parallel`)
   - Purpose: Replace the last three grid index arguments with a 3-D `affine.parallel` with dynamic uppers `(sizeX,sizeY,sizeZ)`; erase index args from the signature and replace their uses by the parallel IVs.
+This makes the GPU launch grid explicit as a parallel loop structure.
   - Limitations: Requires ≥ 6 function args following `(sizeX,sizeY,sizeZ, idxX,idxY,idxZ)`; otherwise no-op.
 Expects sizes to be of `index` (affinization establishes this in typical flows).
+The resulting parallel has no reductions and yields no values.
   - Implementation: See `lib/passes/triton-shared/triton_shared_grid_to_parallel.{h,cpp}`.
+CLI: `build/tool/triton-shared/single_stage/grid_to_parallel`.

-- Spatial mapping exploration
+- Spatial mapping exploration (`loom-triton-shared-explore-spatial-mappings`)
-  - Purpose: Enumerate mappings from hardware `df.spatial_dim` declarations to the outermost `affine.parallel` iterators; clone per mapping, annotate inner loops with `loom.mapped_to`, and insert outer `affine.for` “waves” when the mesh cannot cover the grid in one shot.
+  - Purpose: Enumerate mappings from hardware `df.spatial_dim` declarations to the outermost `affine.parallel` iterators; clone per mapping, annotate inner loops with `loom.mapped_to`, and insert outer `affine.for` "waves" when the mesh cannot cover the grid in one shot.
+Merges DF declarations into the module.
   - Limitations: Combinatorial growth in clones due to partitioning/permutation of dims and outer-for orderings.
 Exploration is structural (not resource-capacity aware) in this prototype.
+Only enumerates the first outermost `affine.parallel` per function.
-  - Implementation: `lib/passes/triton-shared/spatial_mapping.{h,cpp}` (`EnumerateSpatialMappings`).
+  - Implementation: `lib/passes/triton-shared/spatial_mapping.{h,cpp}` (`EnumerateSpatialMappings`) and `triton_shared_spatial_mapping_pass.cpp`.
 CLI: `build/tool/triton-shared/single_stage/explore_mapping`.

+- Hoist block loading (`loom-hoist-block-loading`)
+  - Purpose: Hoist block loading operations from innermost `scf.for` loops to outer loop levels.
+For each function, identifies loading blocks (patterns of operations that load data blocks), clones the function per loading block, and hoists each block to reduce redundant memory accesses.
+  - Limitations: Only processes innermost `scf.for` loops that contain recognized loading block patterns.
+Functions without valid loading blocks are skipped.
+Block identification may miss non-standard patterns.
+  - Implementation: `lib/passes/triton-shared/hoist_block_loading.{h,cpp}` and `block_loading_pattern.{h,cpp}`. **No standalone CLI tool available**; use `mlir-opt --loom-hoist-block-loading` or the end-to-end `ttshared-opt` driver.

 - Reuse annotation on reinterpret-cast (`loom-annotate-reinterpret-cast-reuse`)
   - Purpose: Attach a `loom.reuse` dictionary to each `memref.reinterpret_cast` describing how its offset varies with surrounding iterators, grouped by `spatial` (`affine.parallel`), `temporal` (`affine.for`), and `sequential` (`scf.for`).
 Each entry records `iterator` (SSA name), `depth`, `reuse_type` (`no_reuse`/`total_reuse`), `volume` (bytes; 0, full block, or -1 unknown), and `mapped_to` for spatial entries.
   - Limitations: Binary reuse classification only (no partial reuse yet).
 Volumes require known block sizes.
+Dependency analysis is conservative and may miss some reuse opportunities.
   - Implementation: `lib/passes/triton-shared/reinterpret_cast_reuse.{h,cpp}`.
 CLI: `build/tool/triton-shared/single_stage/annotate_reuse`.

 - Alloc/Copy mapping exploration (`loom-explore-alloc-copy-mapping`)
   - Purpose: Annotate `memref.alloc` with `{loom.alloc={local=true, memory_name=…}}` and enumerate per-`memref.copy` mapping choices: local memory copies and broadcasts along dimensions with spatial total-reuse.
 Merge the DF module to discover one `df.memory` and classify `df.interconnects` as x/y based on affine maps.
+Supports analysis-only mode via `--analysis-only` flag.
   - Limitations: Assumes a single `df.memory`; interconnect classification is heuristic (e.g., `(d0+1,d1)`→x, `(d0,d1+1)`→y).
 Enumerating the cross-product of candidates can explode; use analysis-only when needed.
+Requires prior reuse analysis to identify total-reuse dimensions.
   - Implementation: `lib/passes/triton-shared/explore_alloc_copy_mapping.{h,cpp}` and notes in `lib/passes/triton-shared/README.alloc_copy_mapping.md`.
 CLI: `build/tool/triton-shared/single_stage/explore_alloc_copy_mapping` (or end-to-end via `build/tool/ttshared-opt`).

+- Tile scf.for loops to L1 (`loom-tile-scf-for-to-l1`)
+  - Purpose: Tile `scf.for` loops so that per-tile memory fits within the single `df.memory` (L1) capacity.
+Computes per-iteration memory from `memref.alloc` operations annotated with `loom.alloc`, picks the largest power-of-two tile factor that fits, and rewrites loops into outer/inner tile structure.
+  - Limitations: Requires fully bufferized IR (no tensor types).
+Assumes exactly one `df.memory`.
+Requires statically provable loop trip counts with exact divisibility by tile factor.
+Only considers allocs explicitly annotated as local to the single `df.memory`.
+  - Implementation: `lib/passes/triton-shared/tile_scf_for_to_l1.{h,cpp}`.
+CLI: `build/tool/triton-shared/single_stage/tile_scf_for_to_l1`.

 ## Tests & Examples
 ```bash